slonigiraf/whitepaper/slonigiraf/ENG.md

 At the start of a lesson, there are frequently multiple tutors for a skill as they may have self-studied or learned it from their parents or prior tutelage.
 As a result, the lesson begins with multiple tutor-student pairs.

 Let's examine how a lesson proceeds when there is only one tutor present.
 In Figure 1, the tutor is denoted as "A" in the leftmost panel.
 The tutor chooses a student who offered the highest amount of money or based on any other criteria of their choosing.
 This session is marked as "session 1" in Figure 1.
 After this session, the student may then become a tutor themselves.
 Then, these two tutors can teach the skill to two more students.
 This process is called "session 2."
 Each session doubles the number of tutors.
-After session 1, there are $2$ students with diplomas, after session 2, there are $4$, and after session 3, there are $16$.
+After session 1, there are 2 students with diplomas, after session 2, there are 4, and after session 3, there are 16.
 This can be succinctly stated as follows:

 $2^{sessions} = diplomas$

-As an example: $2^{5} = 32$, meaning that after $5$ sessions, $32$ students will have acquired the skill.
-But, what if the lesson takes place in a university setting and the goal is to teach $512$ students?
+As an example: $2^{5} = 32$, meaning that after 5 sessions, 32 students will have acquired the skill.
+But, what if the lesson takes place in a university setting and the goal is to teach 512 students?
 Using the formula above, we can determine the number of sessions required by solving for $x$ in the equation: $2^{x} = 512$.
 By using a simple internet search or logarithm, we can find that $x=9$.
-Therefore, only $9$ sessions are needed to teach $512$ individuals the skill.
+Therefore, only 9 sessions are needed to teach 512 individuals the skill.

-### Tutors have different number of tutees
+### Tutors Having Different Numbers of Tutees

 <img alt="Image" src="https://github.com/slonigiraf/slon-whitepaper/blob/main/img/tutees_count.png?raw=true" width="500">